Seasoned restaurateurs understand the importance of tracking their restaurant turnover rate.

-Now that you know how to calculate restaurant employee turnover rate, you can figure out whether you need to make some changes to prevent employees from walking out the door.
+Now that you know how to calculate your restaurant turnover rate, you can figure out whether you need to make some changes to prevent employees from walking out the door.

 Below, we cover how to reduce employee turnover in restaurants with 9 proven strategies.

-One of the best ways to keep your restaurant turnover rate low is by hiring the right people in the first place.
+One of the best ways to keep restaurant turnover low is by hiring the right people in the first place.
 Instead of basing your hiring decisions solely on experience (or even just availability), consider hiring based on values.
-Using a values-based hiring approach can help you find and hire employees who are just as passionate about your vision as you are.
+Using a values-based hiring process can help you find and hire employees who are just as passionate about your vision as you are.

 Before hiring your next employee, work on pinpointing your company values.
 It can help to identify some of your all-star staff and figure out what shared traits make them great at their jobs.
 For instance, you might find that one of your core values is putting the customer first or having a strong passion for your menu.

-Once you’ve identified your core values, add these to your job descriptions to attract the right candidates.
+Once you’ve identified your core values, add these to your job descriptions to attract the right candidates – whether that’s a new line cook or a dining room manager.
 Then, in the interviews, ask questions that will help you identify whether or not the candidate shares your restaurant’s core values.
 This will help you weed out candidates that are unenthusiastic about your restaurant mission statement and company values.

 Instead of looking for new hires only when you’re desperate to fill a position, seek talent on an ongoing basis.
-And one of the fastest ways to find new employees is by creating an employee referral program.
+And one of the fastest ways to find new employees is by creating an employee referral program for your business.

 An employee referral program is a hiring strategy where your current team members refer people they know as potential hires for your team.
-Generally, these programs are most successful when your current employees have an incentive to bring in new talent.
+Though some employees may provide you with referrals for free, these programs are generally most successful when your current employees have an incentive to bring in new talent.
 Consider offering rewards (such as cash, shift preferences, or vacation days) to current employees after a referred candidate has been hired and made it past their first 90 days.

 While hiring the right people certainly makes things easier, hiring is just half the restaurant turnover battle.
 Proper restaurant onboarding – the process of orienting new staff to your restaurant – is also necessary to make sure employees start off their job on the right foot.

 When each new employee starts, ensure that they receive a full introduction to your rules, policies, guidelines, and processes.
-One of the best ways to do this is to walk them through your restaurant employee handbook.
+Whether you’re onboarding a new line cook or a server, you should walk each employee through your restaurant employee handbook.
 This can help to set expectations early and answer any major FAQs – all of which helps to avoid future misunderstandings that can lead to employee turnover.

 And after you’ve been through the basics, be sure to arrange training for each new hire.
 This can include in-person instruction or assigning a veteran employee to mentor a new hire one-on-one.

-One of the best ways to uncover issues with your current operation is to check in with employees regularly.
-Schedule both team meetings and one-on-one check-ins with your employees to give them an opportunity to provide feedback on how they’re doing and what you can do to support them.
+One of the best ways to uncover issues with your current operation is to monitor performance and check in with employees regularly to see how they are performing against restaurant benchmarks.
+Schedule both team meetings and one-on-one check-ins with your employees to give them an opportunity to provide feedback on how they’re performing and what you can do to support them.
 Simply by opening up a dialogue, you might uncover issues you didn’t even know your restaurant had and address problems before employees churn.

 Though you may be used to the technology in your restaurant, your employees may not be.
 According to a survey by 7Shifts, 28% of respondents said that poor workplace technology was their least favorite part of restaurant work.

-In some cases, this might mean that you need to invest more time in training and making sure employees feel comfortable using all the technology in your restaurant.
+In some cases, this might mean that you need to invest in your training process and making sure employees feel comfortable using all the technology in your restaurant.
 In other cases, it might require upgrading your current systems.